apache/accumulo-website/_docs-2/troubleshooting/advanced.md

 **I am trying to start the manager after upgrading but the upgrade is aborting with the following message:**
   `org.apache.accumulo.core.client.AccumuloException: Aborting upgrade because there are outstanding FATE transactions from a previous Accumulo version.`

-You can use the shell to delete completed FATE transactions using the following:
+You can use the admin fate command to delete completed FATE transactions using the following:

 * Start tservers
 * Start shell
-* Run `fate print` to list all
+* Run `accumulo admin fate --print` to list all transactions
-* If completed, just delete with `fate delete`
+* If the transactions have completed, just delete with them with `accumulo admin fate --delete TXID [TXID...]`
 * Start managers once there are no more fate operations

 If any of the operations are not complete, you should rollback the upgrade and troubleshoot completing them with your prior version.